kbundy/astr119-2023/session_notes/class_demo_notes_session-05.md

 Test achieved precision with built-in `abs()`
 If we're done, we can break with special command `break` which breaks out of the loop

-(Instructor's note to self: see .md for further comments) -->
-2023-01-26: Barely had time to demo loops.
-Loops and the rest below is recopied to Session-06
+-->